-The Fubon Financial Holdings e-Procurement System currently comprises about 710 an increase of 110 over the previous year, and growth of 18% includes suppliers which render various services ranging from building and remodeling, shared office facilities and equipment, gifts and complimentary items, printed items, and IT-related software and hardware solutions.
+The Fubon Financial Holdings e-Procurement System currently comprises about 887 an increase of 177 over 2017, and growth of 25% includes suppliers which render various services ranging from building and remodeling, shared office facilities and equipment, printed items, and IT-related software and hardware solutions.
 Sort out the Company’s purchasing amount from 2016 and 2017, set a price threshold for different industries, select 37 key suppliers, and classify them as follows:

 Open, Transparent Purchasing Mechanism